ojacobson/actinide/LANGUAGE.rst

     * Simple forms: literals (and intro to types)

-        * Integers: a leading - sign for negative numbers, followed by a sequence of digits and underscores.
+        * Integers: an optional leading - sign for negative numbers, followed by a sequence of digits and underscores.
 Represent base-ten values with no fractional part.
 Examples: ``10``, ``-2_049``.

-        * Decimals: a leading - sign for negative numbers, followed by a sequence of digits and underscores, followed by a dot, followed by a sequence of digits and underscores.
+        * Decimals: an optional leading - sign for negative numbers, followed by a sequence of digits and underscores, followed by a dot, followed by a sequence of digits and underscores.
 Represent base-ten values which may have a factional part.
 Examples: ``10.0``, ``-2_049.501_2``.

         * Strings: any sequence of characters other than ``"`` or ``\``, enclosed in matching ``"`` marks.
 The sequences ``\"`` and ``\\`` are